PikioopSo/Building-Blocks/README.md

 #### Pi Reel's Core applicaton serivce
 ![Pi Reel Logo](img/pireel.png)

+### What is PISEA?
+Pi Reel Science and Engineering Animator is a completely free CAD style animator for science and engineering.
+With PISEA you'll be able to get connected with data, other projects, and collaborators with ease because of its modern open source technology that it uses.
+It's interface is simple yet powerful and built for those who enjoy hacking programs and extending them.

 ### Why PISEA?
-We chose PISEA because it gives people (smart people) the power to express themselves in unique ways.
-In the digital age, applications developed for the cloud enable people to express themselves in a safe way and a safe place.
-Alas, their doesn't seem to be any completely free to use cloud developed animator for the engineers and scientists to use and collaborate on.

-During Mozsprint 2017 we will be actively discussing the topic of, "methods of communicating VIA the web", in the hopes of starting to put together a list of different methods of communication.
-This information will later be used to categorize the different type of web communicators to find correlations between communicator preferences and application development.
-In other words what can we do to stimulate high quality open source work done on the cloud?
+We chose to develop PISEA because

 ### PISEA Alpha Build Features
 Please bear with us as we role out alpha features.
-Feature marked with an, * denote a Mozsprint issues feature.

-1. Key Definition Console*
+1. Key Definition Console
-2. Frame Definition Console*
+2. Frame Definition Console
 3. Environment Tray
 4. Canvas Tray
-5. Users Media Feed Tray*
+5. Users Media Feed Tray
 6. Project Wizard Tray

 ### Resources and the Manual